egandro/ha-setup/README.md

 You need to pair modern cell phones in order to allow tracking.
 The not tracked BT Mac is randomized.

 - Tutorial https://kofler.info/bluetooth-konfiguration-im-terminal-mit-bluetoothctl/ (German)
-- You need to "trust" the MAC in order to automatic pair them on boot
+- You need to "trust" the MAC in order to allow automatic reconnect on boot

 ### BT Audio

-- unsolved
+- unsolved - sort of sucks with HA

 ## Supervisor